godaddy/gasket/packages/gasket-preset-pwa/docs/pwa-support.md

   - More integrated experience for customers.
   - Web app behaves and feels native.
 - Work offline
   - Allows users to continue work when reception is spotty.
-Opens the door for background sync.
 - Support push notifications

 Let's now look into how to use these plugins.